 Please refer to our Road Safety page for more information.
 The Ministry of Works and Infrastructure is responsible for road safety in Trinidad and Tobago.
 We also suggest that you visit the website of Trinidad and Tobago’s Ministry of Tourism.

 Vehicle Accident Procedures: For cases, in which there is major damage or any injuries, contact local authorities immediately.
 If it is safe to do so, render aid or assistance and remain on the scene until authorities arrive.

 AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the government of Trinidad and Tobago’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Trinidad and Tobago’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.

 MARINE SAFETY AND OVERSIGHT: Visitors arriving in Trinidad and Tobago aboard a private vessel must register any firearms with local customs authorities.
 Failure to declare firearms or making false customs declarations is a serious offense.
-U.S. citizens have been jailed and fined for possession of unlicensed firearms and ammunition, attempting to export ammunition, making false customs declarations and not declaring their firearms.
+U.S. citizens have been jailed and fined for possession of unlicensed firearms and ammunition, attempting to export ammunition, making false customs declarations, and not declaring their firearms.

 There is a small community of private boat owners who stay in Trinidad temporarily during the hurricane season.
-There have been incidents in which vessels were boarded and the occupants were assaulted and robbed.
+There have been incidents in which vessels were boarded and the occupants assaulted and robbed.
 Sailors should report any incidents to the Coast Guard and local police, and are encouraged to check with the Trinidad and Tobago Coast Guard and yacht facility managers for current information.